 Central Authorities help parents complete Hague applications, and then forward to the Central Authority in another country.
 The Central Authority will review the application to ensure it includes information or evidence:

-- the child was wrongfully removed or retained in another country, in contravention of your rights of custody;
+- the child was wrongfully removed or retained in another country, in contravention of your rights of custody or decision-making;

 - the child is now in a country that has signed the Hague Convention; and